Hong Kong Police on High Alert During Xi Jinping's Visit

 A rally "mourning the 20th anniversary of Hong Kong's fall" by the pro-independence Hong Kong National Party is scheduled to take place Friday evening at the Kowloon waterfront.
 This comes despite an explicit ban on the gathering by police, which informed the group in a letter that its principles are unconstitutional in Hong Kong, according to photos of the letter uploaded to the group's Facebook page.

 Meanwhile, graffiti reading "Hong Kong has fallen for 20 years" has reportedly appeared in numerous locations across town.
-Separatist group Hong Kong Indigenous said on its Facebook page Thursday night that one of its members was arrested in relation to graffiti.
+Separatist group Hong Kong Indigenous said on its Facebook page Thursday night that one of its members was arrested in relation to the case.
 The group further accused the police of using "white terror" tactics of "collective punishment," as the member's father and brother were said to have also been arrested.

 Hong Kong police confirmed to TIME that three individuals aged 25 to 59 have been taken into custody for criminal damage, in relation to three road signs defaced with graffiti.